Apply for a Grant

 Introduction

 The Community Foundation for Kingston & Area holds over 240 endowment funds from which it makes charitable grants to support projects and organizations in our communities.
-We have four different granting programs, each with its own set of criteria, granting area, and application process.
+We have five different granting programs, each with its own set of criteria, granting area, and application process.

 Click on the links below to find program-specific information, eligibility criteria, and information on the application process and deadlines.